NethServer/ns8-core/docs/modules/new_module.md

 - enable and start the systemd unit(s)
 - setup Traefik proxy routes, if needed

+Make sure that all parameters used by `configure-module` are saved inside the environment.
+Such parameters could than be retrieved by a `get-configuration` action, used to display the configuration inside the UI.

 #### build-images.sh

 The script creates an empty container image and publish it to the registry on user request.